gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 ### Gatsby Redirects

+We support the use of `statusCode` but do not currently support `conditions`, `ignoreCase`, or `force` as discussed in the [`createRedirect` docs](https://www.gatsbyjs.com/docs/reference/config-files/actions/#createRedirect).

+For various reasons discussed in [this article](https://kinsta.com/knowledgebase/307-redirect/), the `isPermanent` boolean toggles HTTP `307 Temporray Redirect` and `308 Permanent Redirect` instead of `301 Moved Permanently` and `302 Found`.
+If you need to use `statusCode` onyour redirects to explicitly set the response code.

-Our implementation supports several examples as shown by [Gatsby Docs](https://www.gatsbyjs.com/docs/how-to/cloud/working-with-redirects-and-rewrites/).
+Our implementation supports dynamic redirects as shown by [Gatsby Cloud Docs](https://www.gatsbyjs.com/docs/how-to/cloud/working-with-redirects-and-rewrites/).

 Basic, splat, wildcard, and Querystring splat redirects should all work. e.g. :